 When our contracts with customers contain multiple performance obligations, the contract transaction price is allocated on a relative stand-alone selling price, or SSP, basis to each performance obligation.
 The Company typically determines SSP based on observable selling prices of its products and services.
 In instances where SSP is not directly observable, such as with software licenses that are never sold on a stand-alone basis, SSP is determined using information that may include market conditions and other observable inputs.
 In addition, for software products where the pricing is also determined to be highly variable or highly uncertain, SSP is established using the residual approach.
 However, the Company does not currently use the residual approach for any of its performance obligations, as pricing was not determined to be highly variable or highly uncertain.
-SSP is transe for individual products and services due to the stratification of those products and services by customer class, channel type and purchase quantity, among other circumstances.
+SSP is typically established as ranges and the Company typically has more than one SSP range for individual products and services due to the stratification of those products and services by customer class, channel type, and purchase quantity, among other circumstances.